helidon-io/helidon/examples/cors/README.md

 The following requests illustrate the CORS protocol.

 By setting `Origin` and `Host` headers that do not match we trigger CORS processing in the server.
-Note the new returned headers `Access-Control-Allow-Origin` and `Vary`:
+Note the new returned headers `Access-Control-Allow-Origin` and `Vary` related to CORS:

 ```bash
 # Follow the CORS protocol for GET